NVIDIA-Merlin/Transformers4Rec/docs/source/pipeline.md

 nvt.Dataset(dataset).to_parquet(nvt_output_path, partition_on=[partition_col])
 ```

-NVTabular also outputs a schema file in the protobuf text format (`schema.pbtxt`) together with the parquet files.
-The schema file contains statistics obtained during the preprocessing, like the cardinality of categorical features, the max sequence length for sequential features.
-NVTabular also allows the association of tags for features (e.g. to indicate what is the item id, what are item and user features, what are categorical or continuous features).
-You can see [here](https://github.com/NVIDIA-Merlin/Transformers4Rec/blob/main/tests/assets/data_schema/data_seq_schema.pbtxt) an example of a such schema in Protobuf Text format.
+NVTabular also creates a schema file, `schema.pbtxt`, in the protobuf text format with the Parquet files.
+The schema file contains statistics that are obtained during the preprocessing such as the cardinality of categorical features and the maximum sequence length for sequential features.
+NVTabular also supports the association of tags for features.
+You can use the tags to indicate the item ID, item and user features, and categorical or continuous features.
+This example of a [`schema.pbtxt`](https://github.com/NVIDIA-Merlin/Transformers4Rec/blob/main/tests/assets/data_schema/data_seq_schema.pbtxt) file properly formats the schema in protobuf text.

-If you don't use NVTabular to preprocess your data, you can also instantiate a `Schema` via code manually (see [examples](https://github.com/NVIDIA-Merlin/Transformers4Rec/blob/main/tests/merlin_standard_lib/schema/test_schema.py)).
+**NOTE**: If you don't use NVTabular to preprocess your data, you can also instantiate a `Schema` in code manually as shown in this [schema example](https://github.com/NVIDIA-Merlin/Transformers4Rec/blob/main/tests/merlin_standard_lib/schema/test_schema.py) Python program.

-The NVTabular workflow can be saved after `workflow.fit()` is called, so that the same preproc workflow can be applied to new input data, either in batch or online (via integration with Triton Inference Server), described in the next section.
+After you call `workflow.fit()`, you can save the workflow so that you can apply the same preprocessing workflow to new input data as a batch or online by using the Triton Inference Server integration.

+The following code block shows how to save an NVTabular workflow:

 ```python
 # Instantiates an NVTabular dataset
 dataset = nvt.Dataset([os.path.join(INPUT_PATH, "*.parquet")], part_size="100MB")

 # Perform a single pass over the dataset to collect columns statistics
 workflow.fit(dataset)

 # Applies the transform ops to the dataset
 new_dataset = workflow.transform(dataset)

 # Saves the preprocessed dataset in parquet files
 new_dataset.to_parquet("/path")

 # Saves the "fitted" preprocessing workflow
 workflow.save(os.path.join(OUTPUT_PATH, "workflow"))
 ```

-### Integration with Triton Inference Server
+## Integration with Triton Inference Server

-​
-NVIDIA [Triton Inference Server (TIS)](https://github.com/triton-inference-server/server) simplifies the deployment of AI models at scale in production.
-TIS is a cloud and edge inferencing solution optimized to deploy machine learning models both for GPUs and CPUs and it supports a number of different deep learning frameworks such as TensorFlow and PyTorch.
+NVIDIA [Triton Inference Server](https://github.com/triton-inference-server/server) (TIS) simplifies the deployment of AI models at scale to production.
+TIS is a cloud and edge inferencing solution that is optimized to deploy machine learning models for GPUs and CPUs.

-​
+It supports a number of different deep learning frameworks such as TensorFlow and PyTorch.

 An end-to-end ML/DL pipeline consists of preprocessing and feature engineering (ETL), model training, and model deployment for inference.
-Model deployment in production is the critical step of this pipeline since it enables model inference for practical business decisions.
-In the production setting, we want to apply to the input data the same transformation ops done during training (ETL).
-That is, the preprocessing ops, like standardizing continuous features and encoding categorical features, should be compatible with the statistics of the original data, before feeding data to the deep learning model.
-NVTabular supports such a scenario, allowing the export of the preproc workflow together with a PyTorch or Tensorflow trained model in a single ensemble pipeline to be served on TIS.
+Model deployment to production is the critical step of this pipeline because it enables model inference for practical business decisions.
+In the production setting, we want to apply the input data to the same data transformation operations that were completed during training (ETL).
+Essentially, the preprocessing operations, such as standardizing continuous features and encoding categorical features, should be compatible with the statistics of the original data before feeding data to the deep learning model.
+NVTabular supports the same scenario when you save the data processing workflow along with a trained PyTorch or Tensorflow model in a single ensemble pipeline to be served on TIS.

 The TIS integration enables the deployment of deep learning recommender models at scale with GPU acceleration.
-Transformers4Rec currently supports exporting a model trained with the PyTorch API to Triton Inference Server using the Python backend.
-In the upcoming release of Transformers4Rec, we will support deployment of models trained with Tensorflow to TIS.
+Transformers4Rec supports exporting a model trained with the PyTorch API to Triton Inference Server using the Python backend.

-To see how you can deploy a large and complex recommender workflow to production with only a few lines of code, visit our [end-to-end-session-based recommendation](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/tutorial/examples/end-to-end-session-based) and [tutorial](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/tutorial/examples/tutorial) example notebooks for inference with Triton examples.
+To learn about how to deploy a large and complex recommender workflow to production with only a few lines of code, refer to our [end-to-end-session-based recommendation notebook](./examples/end-to-end-session-based) and [session-based recommendation on GPU with Transformers4Rec notebook](./examples/tutorial).